Monday, December 9

 The IMF operates in strict secrecy.
 It caught Ukraine watchers flat-footed.

 “Does not sound like new program is imminent,” Timothy Ash wrote Friday evening, hours before the new program was announced.
-After the announcement, Ash, a sovereign analyst for Blue Bay Asset Management in London, wrote: “Politically driven.”in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.
+After the announcement, Ash, a sovereign analyst for Blue Bay Asset Management in London, wrote: “Politically driven.”

 On reflection, he wrote Sunday: “A victory for reformers and a defeat for Kolomoisky and for those who campaigned against a new IMF program…Western partners wanted to send Zelenskiy into talks with Putin with a strong statement of support from the West, which a new IMF program assures.”

 The central bank is expected to cut the nation’s prime rate this week by one percentage point, to 14.5%, according to 11 of 16 local economists polled by Reuters last week, before the IMF deal was announced.
 With an IMF deal, the cut could be 1.5 percentage points, predicted Olena Bilan, chief economist for Dragon Capital.
 All economists predicted that National Bank of Ukraine will announce a cut Thursday, its last policy meeting of the year.
 The central bank’s published target is to cut prime to 9% at the end of 2020.
 Since the start of this year, foreigners have increased their local bond portfolios by $4.2 billion, helping to strengthen the hryvnia by 16%, to 23.72 per dollar.